Czech Republic

 Organisational structure

 The seat of the Czech Pilot Centre is the Institute of Thermomechanics AS CR.
 The PC is headed by the coordinator and by the board formed by representatives of Czech ERCOFTAC members.
-Prof. Tomáš Bodnár is the coordinator for, Prof. Jiří Fürst and Prof. Jan Macek are members of the Scientific Programme Committee as representatives for research and for industry respectively.
+Prof. Tomáš Bodnár is the coordinator, Prof. Jiří Fürst and Prof. Oldřich Vítek are members of the Scientific Programme Committee as representatives for research and for industry respectively.

-The Czech Pilot Centre has currently three members from academician institutions: Institute of Thermomechanics AS CR Prague (contact person: Dr David Šimurda); Czech Technical University in Prague, Faculty of Mechanical Engineering, Josef Božek Research Centre of Engine and Automotive Technology, Prague (contact person Prof. Jan Macek), and Brno University of Technology, Faculty of Mechanical Engineering, Brno (contact person Dr. Pavel Rudolf).
+The Czech Pilot Centre has currently five members from academic institutions: Institute of Thermomechanics CAS (contact person: Dr. David Šimurda); Czech Technical University in Prague, Faculty of Mechanical Engineering, Josef Božek Research Centre of Engine and Automotive Technology, Prague (contact person Prof. Oldřich Vítek), Brno University of Technology, Faculty of Mechanical Engineering, Brno (contact person Prof. Pavel Rudolf), Institute of Mathematics CAS (contact person Prof. Tomáš Vejchodský) and Institute of Theoretical and Applied Mechanics CAS (contact person: Prof. Stanislav Pospíšil).

 Research and other activities of ERCOFTAC members

-a) Institute of Thermomechanics, Academy of Sciences of the Czech Republic
+a) Institute of Thermomechanics, Czech Academy of Sciences

 The Institute of Thermomechanics deals with fundamental and applied research in applied physics with the aim to the mechanics of solid and fluid phases and their interactions.
 At present, the research is focused partly on following fields of applied physics - fluid dynamics, thermodynamics, dynamics of mechanical systems, solid mechanics, and material diagnostics, and partly to the solution of interdisciplinary problems, as fluid/body interactions, environmental aerodynamics, and biomechanics.
 Simultaneously with solving of individual problems, experimental methods and measuring techniques as well as device and computer aided equipments are developed.
 Laboratories of the Institute are equipped with large experimental facilities and with necessary instrumentation.